paulatcalaxy/delegatingKYCforTokens/README.md

 ## Rationale

+The current model of each token managing KYC status for a given Hedera account separately implies

+- a KYC management burden on all tokens that may be difficult for some token admins to assume.
+- possibly redundant KYC checks on the owners of Hedera accounts.
+Even if an account owner has gone through a KYC check for one token, that fact and implicit approval may not be transferable to another token - with associated negative usability.

 ## Specification

+When creating or modifying a token, admins can optionally stipulate a 'KYCTarget' parameter with a value of an existing token identifier.

-If a token delegates to another,
+If a token delegates KYC status to another token, the delegator token MUST not have its own KYC key.

-If a token delgates to another, the delegator token MUST not have its own KYC key.
+If a token delegates KYC status to another token, the delegatee token MUST have a KYC key.

+If a token delegates KYC status to another token, Hedera nodes MUST interpret the KYC status of the delegator token as identical to that of the delgatee token.

+If a token does not delegate KYC status to another token, .....

 ## Backwards Compatibility

 ## Security Implications

-There are no direct security implications, since the uniresolver only exposes the resolution of DID documents trough an API backend that integrates with the existing driver.
-This means that there is no possibility that mutable actions on data can take place.
+?????

 ## How to Teach This
 N/A